nhantrichuyenanh/linux-distribution-order-of-business/README.md

 **Major downsides of Windows 11:**
 - forced updates
-- automatically (re)enable/install telemetry, bloatware, etc... after update installation
+- automatically reenable telemetry, reinstall bloatware, be less stable and more buggy, etc... after update installation
 - bloatware and ads everywhere from File Explorer, Settings, Start Menu, to even occasional notifications
 - telemetry and spyware kicks in as soon as you connect to the internet
 - resource hungry even at idle state